o3de/o3de.org/content/docs/user-guide/components/development/entity-system-pg-components-ebuses-best-practices.md

 For more information on components and EBuses, consult the following resources.
 + For examples of EBus usage, see [Usage and Examples](/docs/learning-guide/samples/ebus/direct-access/).
-+ For in\-depth information about EBuses, including conceptual diagrams, see [Event Buses in Depth](/docs/user-guide/engine/ebus/design/).
++ For in-depth information about EBuses, including conceptual diagrams, see [Event Buses in Depth](/docs/user-guide/engine/ebus/design/).
 + For questions and answers regarding best practices for components and EBuses, see [Components and EBuses: Questions and Answers](/docs/userguide/components/entity-system-pg-components-ebuses-questions-and-answers.md).